Facade of Inanna's Temple at Uruk

 Facade of Inanna's Temple at Uruk Download Full Size Image

-This is part of the facade of the temple of Inanna at Uruk.
+Part of the facade of the temple of Inanna at Uruk.
 There are standing male and female deities in alternate niches.
-Each figure holds a vessel in his/her hands and pours life-giving water forth on to the earth.
-The cuneiform inscriptions on the bricks mention the name of the Kassite ruler Kara-indash as the person who ordered the building of this temple.
-Circa 1413 BCE.
-From Uruk, southern Mesopotamia, Iraq.
-(The Pergamon Museum, Berlin).
+Each figure holds a vessel in his/her hands and pours life-giving water onto the earth.
+The cuneiform inscriptions on the bricks mention the name of the Kassite ruler Karaindash as the person who ordered the building of this temple.
+From Uruk, southern Mesopotamia, modern-day Iraq, c.
+1413 BCE.

 Remove Ads